Duck-and-Windmill/Seshat/README.md

     - Many use cases require the real identity of user's be know
     - For these cases other information stored on Seshat such as driver licenses can used
-- `string pubKey`: GPG public key to use for encryption
+- `string pubKeyId`: Id of GPG key used for encryption
+    - Stored in the form: `<key server URL>:<key ID>`
+    - Public key with ID must be available to retrieve from the specified key server
-    - Used by other users to encrypt data so only certain user can view
+    - Used by other users to encrypt data so only certains user can access data
     - Used to verify the publisher of information

 ## Grant
 Grant models record the level of access a user has to another user's models.

-Access can only be controlled on a user and model type basis.
-Per key access control is not provided (This is to say, if a user has access to your academic transcript)

-These values are used by the Database contract to determine if a user can perform any given operation.
+Access is given to categories of another user's data at a certain permission level.

+For example user A might give college B read access to all their Academic Transcripts.

 Grants have the following fields:

 - `address owner`: Etherium blockchain address of the data owner
-- `address other`: Etherium blockchain address of user trying to access the owners data
+- `address accessor`: Etherium blockchain address of user trying to access the owner's data
+- `string type`: Type of data model grant is giving access to
 - `uint level`: Value representing level of access the other user has.
     - This value is composed from 2 core values:
         - `1` = read access